 The process explained

 In the traditional ‘waterfall’ method of serving ads, a publisher will send out a request to an ad network to find an advertiser.
-This will be a group which has been deemed the most important based on historical factors.
+This will be a group that has been deemed the most important based on historical factors.
 All of the advertiser’s ads will be sold until there isn’t any left, after which the next advertiser will step forward.

 The waterfall method can choose advertisers based on who pays the highest rates.
 Someone may bid $0.20 on a CPM for a 300×200 banner, which would use a bid of $0.05 for the same placement.
 This is a reliable system, but the ordering of priority does not guarantee this, and can even ignore other factors.

 Conversely, ad network mediation allows the publisher to select the best place for their ad spots based on a range of factors by using a ‘weighted’ system.
 There’s always the chance to select the highest-paying advertiser, but they could also go on the geo of the advertiser, or similar.
-Once an ad has been sold, they can focus on the best network for the next one.
+Once an ad has been sold, it can focus on the best network for the next one.

 This fairer and more analytical method of selling ads can lead to some huge boosts in profit.
 In addition, ad mediation services tend to offer a larger database of advertisers and networks, which can lead to higher bids.